Pogba will have been convinced Man Utd is the right place to be - Silvestre | Goal.com

 Pogba will have been convinced Man Utd is the right place to be - Silvestre

-Former Manchester United defender Mikael Silvestre believes that the club's recent progress will have gone a long way to convincing Paul Pogba that he should remain with the club.
+Former Manchester United defender Mikael Silvestre believes that the club's recent progress will have gone a long way to convincing Paul Pogba that he should remain at Old Trafford.

 The 26-year-old - who has been linked with Real Madrid and Juventus - has played just seven league games this season due to various injury set-backs although he has been touted to make a return to first-team action soon.